SaschaZeGerman/loginbuddy/README.md

 I am running the latest version of loginbuddy here: [http://latest.loginbuddy.net](http://latest.loginbuddy.net).
 It only supports the
 'fake' provider, but it may help getting an idea how it works.
 If the URL is not working, I am trying figure out something new.

+**NOTE:** When going through the flow the first time it may fail.
+Just try it again and it will work!

 # Current state

 Loginbuddy does not support all described features yet.
 Here is a high level (short) list of things that need to be done first: